Havant & Waterlooville F.C.: History

 After being promoted the previous season, the Hawks won the 2017–18 National League South, winning it on the final day with a win against Concord Rangers where Jason Prior scored the 89th minute winning goal.
-Prior was also the Hawk's leading scorer in their successful league campaign was who was the 5th top scorer in the campaign with 23 goals.
+Prior was also the Hawk's leading scorer in their successful league campaign and the 5th top scorer in the league that season with 23 goals.

 In the 2018–19 season, Havant & Waterlooville struggled to adjust to life in the National League and were relegated with three matches remaining.
 On 22 April 2019, Havant & Waterlooville released a statement confirming Lee Bradbury had left by mutual consent.
 The next day, assistant manager Shaun Gale was appointed caretaker manager for their final two games of the season.
 On 29 April, it was announced that former Sutton United manager Paul Doswell had signed a three-year contract, bringing Ian Baird back to the club as his assistant.

 In 2019–20 National League South the Hawks switched to morning training, three days a week.
 As a result, the squad was transformed with only three players remaining from that which completed the previous season.
 The new look Hawks challenged at the top of the division until the season was curtailed in March due to the COVID-19 pandemic.
-At first it appeared as though the League would only promote the leading club, given the extraordinary circumstances.
+At first it appeared as though the League would only promote the leading club, given the circumstances.
 As the Hawks stood second in the division they, along with the similarly placed York City of the National League North, started the #promote2 campaign for play-offs to take place or the second place club to be promoted.
-Eventually play-offs did take place but H&W lost 2–1 to Dartford in their home semi-final.
+Eventually play-offs did take place but the club lost 2–1 to Dartford in their home semi-final.

-On 10th March 2023, Paul Doswell moved into a Director of Football role, with Jamie Collins becoming manager.
+On 10 March 2023, Paul Doswell moved into a Director of Football role, with Jamie Collins becoming manager.
+However, after a poor start to the 2023–24 National League South season, Collins was sacked on 8 September.
+On 1 December 2023, Steve King was sacked.
+The 2023–24 season ended in relegation to the seventh tier.
+On 1 May 2024, Shaun North was appointed as first team manager.
+On the 11th of November, 2025, Shaun North was sacked.

+Rivalries

+Due to managerial, player and administrative issues between the clubs, matches against Eastleigh F.C.
+Worthing F.C. and Weymouth F.C. have been particularly feisty in the past.
+The Hawks main rival however is usually considered to be Gosport Borough F.C.